Antimortine/codex-ai/docs/architecture.md

 2. The **Frontend** sends REST API calls to the **FastAPI Backend**.

-3. The **Backend API** routes requests to the appropriate **Service** (e.g., ProjectService, AIService).
+3. The **Backend API** routes requests to the appropriate **Service** (e.g., ProjectService, AIService, ChatHistoryService).

 4.  **Services** orchestrate business logic:

-    -   For CRUD operations, they use FileService to interact with Markdown files and metadata (project_meta.json, etc.) on the **File System**.
+    -   For CRUD operations (Projects, Chapters, Characters, Scenes, Chat Sessions), they use FileService to interact with Markdown files and metadata (project_meta.json, chapter_meta.json, chat_history.json) on the **File System**.

     -   FileService triggers the IndexManager (part of the **RAG Subsystem**) upon saving relevant content (.md files).

     -   For AI tasks (Query, Generate, Rephrase, Split), AIService loads necessary explicit context (like Plan, Synopsis, previous scenes) using FileService and then delegates the core AI logic to specific processors (QueryProcessor, SceneGenerator, Rephraser, ChapterSplitter) within the **RAG Subsystem**, passing both explicit and retrieved context as needed.

+    -   Chat history operations are handled per session via dedicated API endpoints and FileService methods.

 5.  **RAG Subsystem:**

     -   IndexManager: Handles LlamaIndex setup, loads/updates/deletes documents in the **Vector DB (ChromaDB)**, generates embeddings via the **Embedding Model (HuggingFace)**, and injects project_id and other metadata.

     -   QueryProcessor, SceneGenerator, Rephraser, ChapterSplitter: Use components initialized by IndexManager.
-They perform RAG retrieval (querying the **Vector DB** with project_id filters), construct prompts using retrieved context and any explicit context passed from AIService, call the **LLM API (Google Gemini)** (directly or via an Agent for ChapterSplitter), and process the response.
+They perform RAG retrieval (querying the **Vector DB** with project_id filters), construct prompts using retrieved context and any explicit context passed from AIService, call the **LLM API (Google Gemini)**, and process the response.

 6. Responses flow back through the layers to the user.